telerik/winforms-docs/controls/aiprompt/structure.md

 This article will show the internal elements structure of __RadAIPrompt__.

->caption Figure 1: RadAIPrompt's structure
+>caption Figure 1: RadAIPrompt's Input View structure

 ![WinForms RadAIPrompt Structure](images/aiprompt-structure001.png)

+>caption Figure 1: RadAIPrompt's Output View structure

 ![WinForms RadAIPrompt Structure](images/aiprompt-structure002.png)

 * __Input view__: This navigates to the input view of RadAIPrompt.
 This view displays an input textbox and the custom suggestions.